tuminoid/gitlab-installer/README.md

 little reason to change the installer anymore.

 From Gitlab version 8.13.2 onwards, default OS is Ubuntu 16.04 Xenial, Ubuntu's next LTS release.
 Old 14.04 LTS installer (which is compatible with Gitlab still, just Vagrant base boxes differ) is found at `ubuntu-14.04` branch.
+Old 16.04 LTS installer (which is compatible with Gitlab still, just Vagrant base boxes differ) is found at `ubuntu-16.04` branch.

 Gitlab CI integration